I’ve grown weary of debating about Trump, the person. I find the man insufferable, but debating about the person is futile.

 Friends whose political bearings and judgement I trust implicitly have told me for years, “Keep your eyes on the working class.”
 That’s where the action is and where the answers lie.

 Debating Trump, the person, obscures the fact that the real problem facing us is the system.
 There was injustice and inequality before Trump.
 There was corruption before Trump.
-Poverty, unemployment, racism, sexism, anti-semitism, union busting, voter suppression, and on.
+There was also poverty, unemployment, racism, sexism, anti-semitism, union busting, voter suppression, and on.

-Trump likes to rail against the so-called “Fake News,” and there is a certain fake-ness to it — but it’s not what Trump talks about.
-The media largely ignores a growing interest and impatience among working people for genuine legitimate change of a kind that Trump couldn’t possibly understand.
-And certainly wouldn’t support!
+Trump likes to rail against the so-called “Fake News,” and there is a certain fake-ness to it for sure — but it’s not the fake-ness that Trump talks about.
+The media largely ignores a growing interest and impatience among working people for genuine legitimate change of a kind that is beyond anything Trump could possibly understand.
+And it’s a change he certainly wouldn’t support — nor would the democrats!
+Review Hellen Keller’s quote again.
 I’ll talk about this too in coming months.

 Trump Brings McCarthy to Mind